unica-mlsec/mlsec/README.md

 with the fundamental elements of machine learning security in the context of different application domains.
-The main concepts and methods of adversarial machine learning are presented, from threat modeling to attacks and defenses, as well as basic methods to properly evaluate adversarial robustness of a machine learning model against different attacks.
+The main concepts and methods of adversarial machine learning are presented, from threat modeling to attacks and defenses, as well as basic methods to properly evaluate the adversarial robustness of a machine learning model against different attacks.

 _Outcome_

-An understanding of fundamental concepts and methods of machine learning security and its applications.
+An understanding of fundamental concepts and methods of machine-learning security and its applications.
 An ability to analyse and evaluate attacks and defenses in the context of application-specific domains.
 An ability to design and evaluate robust machine learning models with Python and test them on benchmark data sets.